akash5100/blog/_posts/2024-01-15-embeddings.markdown

 ![image](https://github.com/akash5100/blog/assets/53405133/6702cbb2-bb7b-4096-b7f1-d321e0e6c721)

-It will be more and more shape, that's nothing but overfitting.
+It will be more and more *sharp*, that's nothing but overfitting.

 #### **Weight Decay or L2 Regularization**

-To avoid this, want to reduce the size of trained weights.
-This could be done by: prediction - target, which gives us loss.
-Add the loss to the __sum of weights whole squared__.
-This increases the loss.
+1. Large weights in a neural network indicate that certain activations are becoming more active compared to others over time.
+2. We calculate loss to determine the disparity between our predictions and the target, and then use it to compute gradients. `preds - targs`
+3. We adjust the weights to minimize the loss, with the frequency of adjustments determined by the *learning rate*.
+4. Adding a large term to artificially inflate the loss can cause the gradient descent algorithm to decrease the weights more than necessary.
+5. This aggressive adjustment of weights occurs because the stochastic gradient descent algorithm perceives a steep gradient in the opposite direction when the loss is artificially increased.
+6. However, in practical scenarios, directly augmenting the loss would be inefficient.
+Instead, a large constant is added directly when calculating the gradient, effectively increasing its magnitude without inflating the loss.

+> When the loss is higher, indicating poorer model performance, the gradient will typically have a larger magnitude, suggesting a steeper slope in the loss landscape.
+Following the direction opposite to the gradient with appropriate step size allows gradient descent to efficiently navigate the landscape and converge to a better set of model parameters, thereby minimizing the loss.

+> Whether a weight becomes smaller or larger depends on the sign of the gradient for that weight and the direction opposite to it that is followed during optimization.

 We calculate the gradient, the step function makes weights more less that it should be.
 This is called _Weight Decay_.

 In practice, it would be very inefficient, we can do this _increasing of loss_ task directly while calculating gradient.